 Encore: Bagatelle No. 25 in A minor (WoO 59, Bia 515) for solo piano, commonly known as “Für Elise“, one of Ludwig van Beethoven’s most popular compositions.

-Bethoven’s Piano Concerto No. 3
+Beethoven’s Piano Concerto No. 3

-Beethoven composed this work in 1799-1800 and introduced it at Vienna on April 5, 1803.
+Beethoven composed this work in 1799-1800 and introduced it in Vienna on April 5, 1803.
 The first sketches go back to 1797 – after he’d composed the B flat Piano Concerto (published as No. 2), but before the

 As is standard for Classical/Romantic-era concertos, the work is in three movements:

 - Allegro con brio.
 This movement is known to make forceful use of the theme (direct and indirect) throughout.

 - Orchestral exposition: In the orchestral exposition, the theme is introduced by the strings, and used throughout the movement.
 It is developed several times.
 In the third section (second subject), the clarinet and violin 1 introduce the second main theme, which is in the relative major key, E-flat major.

 - Second exposition: The piano enters with an ascending scale motif.
 The structure of the exposition in the piano solo is similar to that of the orchestral exposition.

 - Development: The piano enters, playing similar scales used at the beginning of the second exposition, this time in D major rather than C minor.
 The music is generally quiet.

 - Recapitulation: The orchestra restates the theme in fortissimo, with the wind instruments responding by building up a minor ninth chord as in the exposition.
 For the return of the second subject, Beethoven modulates to the tonic major, C major.
 A dark transition to the cadenza occurs, immediately switching from C major to C minor.